ksvc/MediaParser/README.md

 What is MediaParser?
 ----------------

-An open source multimedia parser only for macOSX, just like mp4info tool on Windows platform.
+An open source multimedia parser based on the Qt framework, just like mp4info tool on Windows platform.

 License
 ----------------